devayanm/Airbnb-clone/README.md

 - View detailed information about a listing
 - Filter listings based on various criteria
 - Responsive design for a seamless experience on different devices
-- [Add any additional features your clone includes]

 ## Technologies Used